Ogier the Dane: Legend in France

-A full career of Ogier from youth to death is treated in La Chevalerie Ogier de Danemarche, a 13th-century assonanced poem of approximately 13,000 lines, (Note: More than 13,000 in the Barrois edition, less in Eusebi's edition.) attributed to Raimbert de Paris, preserved in six manuscripts.
-(Note: The five manuscripts BAMPDP, known to Cerf, plus 1 more (ms. S).
-Ms. A, or BnF français, 24403, f.
-174r-277v, which is illuminated, is viewable on BnF's Gallica server.)
+Besides the earliest sporadic mention in Chanson de Roland, a full career of Ogier from youth to death is treated in La Chevalerie Ogier de Danemarche, a 13th-century assonanced poem of approximately 13,000 lines, (Note: 13,058 in the Barrois edition, less in Eusebi's edition.) attributed to Raimbert de Paris, preserved in six manuscripts.
+(Note: The five manuscripts BADMP, known to Cerf, plus 1 more (ms. S).)
+(Note: Manuscript A, the BnF ms. fr.
+24403 contains Ogier on f.
+174r-277v according to the catalogues, but the digital view of is followed by a hand-copy in cursive hand on paper to replace the lost original.
+The famed chess scene painting occurs at .)
 It relates Ogier's early years, his rebellion against Charlemagne and eventual reconciliation.
 This is now considered a retelling.
 (Note: Bédier called it a "remaniement (reworking)", but this term is also used by Keller to refer to the Alexandrine version.)
 Ogier in a lost original "Chevalerie Ogier primitive" (Note: Bédier's term.) is thought to have fought alongside the Lombards because Charlemagne attacked at the Pope's bidding, as historically happened in the Siege of Pavia (773–74), that is, there was no fighting with the Saracens (i.e. Muslims) as a prelude to this.

 The legend that Ogier fought valiantly with some Saracens in his youth is the chief material of the first branch (about 3,000 lines (Note: 3102 lines in Barrois's edition.)) of Raimbert's Chevalerie Ogier.
 This is also recounted in Enfances Ogier (c.
 1270), a rhymed poem of 9,229 lines by Adenet le Roi.
 The story of Ogier's youth develops with close similarity in these two works starting at the beginning, but they diverge at a certain point when Raimbert's version begins to be more economical with the details.